DmitriyEshenko/accel-ppp-docs/ipoe.rst

 **start=dhcpv4|up|auto**
     By default is not defined.
 Important to set this.

-    Parameter specifies which way session starts.
+    Parameter specifies which way session starts:

-    ** dhcpv4 - start on DHCP Discover.
+    * dhcpv4 - start on DHCP Discover.

-    ** UP - unclassified packet.
+    * UP - unclassified packet.

-    ** auto - means automatically start session with username=interface name.
+    * auto - means automatically start session with username=interface name.
 Use it with conjunction vlan_mon.

     Also may defined per-interface.